Skip to content

 According to winemaker Kristen Barnhisel, the 2023 J. Lohr Riverstone Chardonnay "exhibits enticing aromas of ripe citrus and apple, white nectarine, and baking spices... offering flavors of ripe Meyer lemon, citrus cream, hazelnut, cocoa, and a hint of oak on the long finish" [4].

-- Aromatic Profile: Upon first encounter, the wine reveals a sophisticated bouquet leaning more toward European sensibilities.
+Aromatic Profile: Upon first encounter, the wine reveals a sophisticated bouquet leaning more toward European sensibilities.
 Elegant notes of white peach and nectarine replace the typical Californian tropical fruit bomb.
 The oak integration is remarkably restrained.

-- Palate Experience: The mouthfeel is substantial without being heavy.
+Palate Experience: The mouthfeel is substantial without being heavy.
 However, it was in the mid-palate and finish where the wine revealed its limitations.
 The mid-palate felt somewhat hollow, and the finish seemed to dissipate quickly, leaving an impression more akin to fruit juice than a complex, age-worthy Chardonnay.

 This disconnect between the wine's promising beginning and its disappointing conclusion represents a common challenge: achieving aromatic complexity while maintaining palate presence and length.

-The ADVINTAGE® Transformation: Unlocking Potential
+The ADVINTAGE® White Transformation: Unlocking Potential

 This is where ADVINTAGE® White comes into play.
-ADVINTAGE® is designed to enhance existing characteristics, fill in the missing pieces, and unlock potential.
+ADVINTAGE® is designed to promote existing characteristics, fill in the missing pieces, and unlock potential.
 Using fermentation technology to mimic the sensory perceptions of vintage-aged wines, it provides structure to rebalance flavor profiles.

 The addition of ADVINTAGE® did not mask the wine's inherent character; it amplified it.
 The hazelnut and cocoa notes became more pronounced, and the oak integration appeared more seamless.
 It bridged the gap between the wine's promising aromatics and its palate presence.